Jay Silva: Independent promotions

-Silva next fought on May 12, 2012, against Michał Materla at KSW 19 for the vacant Middleweight Championship.
+He then fought on May 12, 2012, against Michał Materla at KSW 19 for the vacant Middleweight Championship.
 Silva lost the fight via majority decision.

-Silva faced Michał Materla on September 28, 2013, at KSW 24 in a non-title rematch from KSW 19.
+He faced Michał Materla on September 28, 2013, at KSW 24 in a non-title rematch from KSW 19.
 Silva won via knockout due to punches in the second round.

 Maximum Fighting Championship

 On November 30, 2012, it was announced that Silva signed a multi-fight contract with Maximum Fighting Championship he was set to debut at MFC 36 “Reality Check” against Jacen Flynn on February 15, 2013, in Edmonton, Alberta, Canada.
 On February 11, 2013, MFC Announced Wes Swofford as Flynn's Replacement.
 Silva was defeated by Swofford via TKO due to an elbow and punches in 41 seconds of round one.

 Silva faced Ultimate Fighter alumni Sam Alvey on May 10, 2013, at MFC 37 “True Grit”.
 Silva was defeated by Alvey via TKO due to punches in round three.